Reading the Campbell-Robson chart: how to see your own contrast sensitivity function

 What the chart is doing

 The image you just looked at is called a Campbell-Robson chart.
-It was introduced by Fergus Campbell and John Robson in their 1968 paper in the Journal of Physiology, which laid out the spatial-frequency framework that almost all modern vision science still uses (Campbell & Robson, 1968).
-The figure is so neat and so explanatory that the field absorbed it whole.
+It is named after Fergus Campbell and John Robson, whose 1968 paper in the Journal of Physiology laid out the spatial-frequency framework that almost all modern vision science still uses.1 The swept demonstration image itself became a standard teaching illustration of that work rather than a figure reproduced from the paper — the idea is so neat and so explanatory that the field absorbed it whole.

 Two axes, encoded in the image itself.

 The horizontal axis is spatial frequency — how fine the pattern is.
 Spatial frequency is usually measured in cycles per degree of visual angle (cpd): how many light-dark stripe pairs fit inside one degree of your visual field.
-A degree of visual angle is roughly the width of your thumb at arm's length.
-The far left of the chart shows around one stripe pair per thumb-width — coarse.
+A degree of visual angle is roughly the width of the tip of your little finger held at arm's length (your thumb covers about two degrees).
+The far left of the chart shows on the order of one stripe pair per fingertip-width — coarse.
 The far right shows dozens — fine.
 The progression is logarithmic, so that equal horizontal distances correspond to equal ratios of frequency.
 That matches how the visual system itself responds to spatial scale: in approximately log steps, not linear ones.

 The vertical axis is contrast — how different the dark stripes are from the light ones.
 Contrast at the very bottom is maximum (black against white).
 At the top it is near zero (almost the same shade of gray either way).
-In the original 1968 Campbell-Robson figure, contrast was plotted increasing downward on a log scale; we follow that convention here.
+In the most widely reproduced version of the chart, contrast is plotted increasing downward on a log scale; we follow that convention here.
 So the bottom row contains the full-contrast stripes; the top row contains stripes so faint they merge into the surround.

 The pattern itself is a single continuous sine-wave grating: light bands fading smoothly into dark bands rather than hard edges.
 Sine-wave gratings are the standard stimulus in contrast-sensitivity research because they are the cleanest possible input — they contain only one spatial frequency, not the broadband mixture of frequencies you would get from sharp-edged stripes or from letters.
 Each column of the chart contains stripes at one specific spatial frequency, repeated all the way up and down.
 Crucially: the physical contrast of the stripes is the same up and down within any single horizontal row.
 A horizontal slice through the chart has constant physical contrast — what changes is only the stripe pitch.